-In order to work in Ireland a non-EEA National, unless they are exempted, must hold a valid Employment Permit.
-The Department's Employment Permits Section administers the Employment Permits system.
+In order to work in Ireland a non-EEA National, unless they are exempted, must hold a valid employment permit.

 Eligibility and requirements